schiebermc/PokemonAnalysis/README.md

 # PokemonAnalysis
-Some analysis of Pokemon types and stats.
+Some fun asking important questions and analyzing Pokemon data